syncfusion-content/uwp-docs/uwp/Pivot-Chart/OLAP/Getting-Started.md

 **Extension SDK reference**

-Right-click the project in the solution explorer and select **Add > Reference... > Universal Windows > Extensions > Syncfusion® Controls for UWP XAML**.
+Right-click the project in the solution explorer and select **Add > Reference... > Universal Windows > Extensions > Syncfusion Controls for UWP XAML**.

 After adding the required reference, add the following namespace in the *MainPage.xaml* file.